Uberspace/lab/source/guide_moodle.rst

 .. include:: includes/web-domain-list.rst

 You can also setup your own :manual_anchor:`domain <web-domains.html>`.
-Note that you will have to create a seperate folder for your domain as described in :manual_anchor:`DocumentRoot <web-documentroot.html>`.
+Note that you will have to create a separate folder for your domain as described in :manual_anchor:`DocumentRoot <web-documentroot.html>`.

 Moodledata
 ----------
-Moodle saves files and data into a folder inter alia for persistency.
+Moodle saves files and data into a folder for persistency.
 We have to create this folder and give its path to Moodle later on.

 ::